 Assess perspectives of a retail app in your business area

 - Who is your target audience for the app?
-Consider their age, interests, and the languages they speak, etc.)?
-Are they your customers or your employees?
-Or both?
+Consider their age, interests, and the languages they speak.
+Are they your customers, your employees, or both?

-- What problem or business goal will your app solve?
-Why would people love to use it?
+- What problem or business goal will your app solve, and why would people love to use it?
 Understanding your customers' needs and pain points is crucial to developing a successful app.

-- How will it work?
-What users can do in your app and what behavior would you like to see?
-Are there any unique features or functions?
+- How will the app work, and what actions do you want users to take?
+Are there any unique features or functions you want to include?

-- Do you need an app management or moderation system, where you can add new products, manage users, view stats and analytics?
+- Do you need an app management or moderation system?
+This would allow you to add new products, manage users, view stats and analytics, and more.

-- Is there any similar applications?
-What benefits will your app offer compared to analogs?
+- Are there any similar apps in the market?
+What benefits will your app offer compared to its competitors?

 - Which mobile platforms will you be developing for – iOS, Android, or both?

 Having clear answers to these questions is important it it will help a software development company give you an accurate time and budget estimate for your project.
 Keep in mind that poorly defined goals and requirements is one of leading reasons for IT project failure.